hcalleba/SRPreProcessing/README.txt

     solver.

 To execute:
 gurobi.jar needs to be added to the lib folder.
-(TODO) commons-lang is also required but should be present if IntellIJ is used due to the SRPreProc.iml file (TODO use maven to facilitate)
+(TODO, is not necessary yet) commons-lang is also required but should be present if IntellIJ is used due to the SRPreProc.iml file (TODO use maven to facilitate the dependencies)

 The program is executed in the following way: